 Yobbo - a bit of a troublemaker

 Reckon - to assume or think

 Tits on a bull — something that is useless

 Good onya - good for you (in a genuine way)

-Mate - friend, buddy ex.
+Mate - friend, buddy, term of endearment. ex.
 “Hey, mate.
 Want to catch the game later?

 Yank - American